xXleowXx/gitlab-charts/doc/charts/gitlab/sidekiq/index.md

         targetAverageValue: 350m
 ```

+### Full example of Sidekiq configuration

-### Full example of Sidekiq configuration using a separate Sidekiq pod for import-related jobs and another pod for everything else
+The following is a full example of Sidekiq configuration using a separate Sidekiq pod for import-related jobs and another pod for everything else.

 ```YAML
 ...